survivejs/react-book/manuscript/14_language_features.md

 ## Property Initializers

 ES6 classes won't bind their methods by default.
-This can be problematic sometimes as you still may want to be able to access the instance properties.
+This can be problematic sometimes, as you still may want to be able to access the instance properties.
 Without property initializers we might write something like this:

 ```javascript
 import React from 'react';